netojose/news-site/README.md

 ## About the project

 This was my first contact with [Tailwind CSS](https://tailwindcss.com), and I liked of the result.
 I decided to learn something new while creating this challenge, instead of use tools I already familiar with.
 Normally for this case, I use some CSS in JS approach for styling.
+The application is responsive, of course.

 ## Pending work